-- (a) A brief overview of the aircraft describing, the intended operating role of the aircraft, the electrical system and its function.
-The description should include details of alternator(s)/generator(s) fitted, their manufactured rating and if applicable any de-rating by the aircraft original equipment manufacturer (OEM).
+- (a) A brief overview of the aircraft, describing the intended operating role of the aircraft, the electrical system and its function.
+The description should include details of alternator(s)/generator(s) fitted, their manufactured rating and, if applicable, any derating by the aircraft original equipment manufacturer (OEM).
 Battery details should include make, model and capacity rating.
-If multiple units are used to increase voltage and/or rating, the connection method should be included in the description. - (b) An electrical schematic and bus wiring diagram can be included to assist in establishing this overview.
+If multiple units are used to increase voltage and/or rating, the connection method should be included in the description. - (b) An electrical schematic and binary unit system (bus) wiring diagram can be included to assist in establishing this overview.